konradrussa/game/README.md

 # How to play

-When you reach blue rectangle it's the goal!
+When you reach blue rectangle that's the goal!
 You should not meet enemy!

 Esc - end game